goalfitech/GoalFi-Report/README.md

 ﻿
 # 📈 Stock Report Generation

-This project is a **Flutter-based stock report generator** that allows users to generate comprehensive reports for any stock.
+This project is a **Python-based stock report generator** that allows users to generate comprehensive reports for any stock.
 The application includes features for fetching data, processing insights, and exporting reports.

 ---